MajorcaDevs/mdbackup/README.md

     "customUtilsScript": "(optional) Define an additional utilities script that will be loaded in every step script", "maxBackupsKept": 7, //If not defined, by default are 7 backups to keep "env": {
-        "gpg_passphrase": "If set, it will cypher everything with GPG and this value will be used as passphrase", "gpg_keys": "If set, the compressed files will be cyphered and compressed using GPG with the keys of the recipient emails given (is an array of strings)", "docker": "If set, the utilities will run in a docker container instead of using native commands", "pgnetwork": "[Docker] Defines which network will use to connect to the database (default host)", "pgimage": "[Docker] Defines which image will use to run the container (default postgres)",
+        "docker": "If set, the utilities will run in a docker container instead of using native commands", "pgnetwork": "[Docker] Defines which network will use to connect to the database (default host)", "pgimage": "[Docker] Defines which image will use to run the container (default postgres)",